platformsh/platformsh-docs/sites/friday/src/get-started/symfony/get-started.md

    {{< /note >}}

    For a long running branch, to keep the code up-to-date with the main branch, use `git merge main` or `git rebase main`.
-   You can also keep the data in sync with the production environment by using `symfony upsun:env:sync`.
+   You can also keep the data in sync with the production environment by using `symfony {{% vendor/cli %}}:env:sync`.

 ## Use a third-party Git provider

 When you choose to use a third-party Git hosting service, the {{% vendor/name %}} Git repository becomes a read-only mirror of the third-party repository.
 All your changes take place in the third-party repository.

 Add an integration to your existing third-party repository: